Call Now - Open 24/7

 Bronx-Bicycle-Accident-Statistics

-Over 450 bicycle accidents were recorded in the Bronx in 2024.
+Over 450 accidents involving cyclists were recorded in the Bronx in 2024.
 Four people lost their lives in those crashes.
-Although the majority of serious and deadly collisions happened with a motor vehicle involved, single-bike accidents, as well as incidents that involved a pedestrian, remain the second most common type of cycling collisions in the Bronx.
+Although the majority of serious and deadly collisions involved a motor vehicle, single-bike and pedestrian crashes remain the second most common types of cycling collisions in the Bronx.

 Has the situation in the borough improved or worsened over the past decade?
 You can find the answer to the question in the table below: